Aider-AI/aider/docs/ctags.md

 }
 ```

-Aider uses the `name`, `path`, `scope`, `kind` and `signature` data to create the map.
-It sorts and reformats the map into a hierarchical representation to efficiently convey the data using a minimal number of tokens.
+The map is built using the `name`, `path`, `scope`, `kind` and
+`signature` data from `ctags`.
+The map is formatted is a sorted,
+hierarchical tree to efficiently convey the data to GPT-4 using a
+minimal number of tokens.